 In order to truly get advantage from all of the hard work that we put into our tests, we need to present our test run results and share our specifications in more convenient and accessible way.
 On Windows platform in order to make this tasks happen, we can leverage tools that you are probably already using, SpecFlow itself and a sidekick project of it called Pickles.
-If none of what I just said does make sense, you are reading the wrong post, so please check the SpecFlow documentation and read about BDD.
+If none of what I just said does make sense, you are reading the wrong post, so please check the SpecFlow documentation and read about BDD which is partly in PDF so using software as Soda PDF could be useful for this.
 However, if you are already familiar with it, you are using SpecFlow and are looking for a decent way to automate the above-mentioned tasks, please continue reading as I may have a valid solution to it.

 All of the implementations that I came across till now, involved scripts, MSBuild tasks and a lot of other cumbersome solutions.
 I saw potential in VSTS/TFS build/release pipeline that through some specific build/release tasks are a neat solution automating these requirements.

 Generating a nice and easy to consult report over our your test runs is relatively easy.
 SpecFlow NuGet package already includes all of the necessary to do so, that is the SpecFlow executable itself.
 In my demo case, I am using NUnit 3, however other frameworks are also supported.

 Let’s check first what are the necessary manual steps to get the desired report.